1998 Sydney to Hobart Yacht Race

 The 1998 Sydney to Hobart Yacht Race was the 54th annual running of the "blue water classic" Sydney to Hobart Yacht Race.
 It was hosted by the Cruising Yacht Club of Australia based in Sydney, New South Wales.
-It was the most disastrous in the race's history, with the loss of six lives and five yachts.
-55 sailors were rescued in the largest peacetime search and rescue effort ever seen in Australia.
+It was the most disastrous in the race's history, with the loss of six lives and five yachts in an unexpectedly severe storm on 27–28 December.
+Fifty-five sailors were rescued in the largest peacetime search and rescue effort ever seen in Australia.

 Background

 The Sydney to Hobart Yacht Race is an annual event hosted by the Cruising Yacht Club of Australia, starting in Sydney, New South Wales on Boxing Day then heading south through the Tasman Sea, past Bass Strait, into Storm Bay and up the Derwent River, to cross the finish line in Hobart, Tasmania.
 The race distance is approximately 630 nmi.

 The race is run in co-operation with the Royal Yacht Club of Tasmania, and is widely considered to be one of the most difficult yacht races in the world.